mabragor/cl-curlex/README.md

                      (SAFETY .
 1) (SPACE .
 1) (SPEED .
 1))
            :USER-DATA NIL)

+Example of use of ABBROLET:

+        CL-USER> (macrolet ((bar () 123))
+                   (cl-curlex:abbrolet ((foo bar))
+                     (foo)))
+        123

+Package exports several macros that do interesting stuff with current lexical environment:
-Package exports two macro - FART-CURRENT-LEXENV which simply prints current lexenv, but not leaks it into its body and WITH-CURRENT-LEXENV, which leaks *LEXENV* variable into its body.
+  - FART-CURRENT-LEXENV which simply prints current lexenv, but not leaks it into its body,
+  - WITH-CURRENT-LEXENV, which leaks *LEXENV* variable into its body
+  - ABBROLET, which allows to locally function or macro with another name

 N.B.: leaking is for reading purposes only, and *LEXENV* captures state of lexical environment as it were on enter to WITH-CURRENT-LEXENV, not as it is when *LEXENV* var is used - this is why in the "sophisticated" example